RTP 33 Rotary Pellet Press

 - 40kN Max Pressure

-Aimed squarely at large scale mass production, the RTP33 is one of the fastest pellet pressing machines in our range, and is a natural choice for commercial producers.
+Aimed squarely at large-scale mass production, the RTP 33 is one of the fastest pellet pressing machines in our range, and a natural choice for commercial producers.

-- Highly efficient - built-in powder suction unit recycles powder avoids wastage and keeps dies free from obstruction
+- Highly efficient - built-in powder suction unit recycles powder, avoiding wastage and keeping dies free from obstruction

 - Built-in hydraulic power pack

 - Mechanical buffer unit to prevent overload damage to punches